MichaelGrafnetter/RPCFilterManager/.github/README.md

 Get-RpcFilter | Where-Object Name -like 'DCSync-*' | Remove-RpcFilter
 ```

+Further examples can be found in the [PowerShell module documentation](../Documentation/PowerShell/README.md).

+### Comparison With the `netsh` Tool

+The Windows built-in `netsh` tool [can also be used to manage RPC filters](https://learn.microsoft.com/en-us/windows-server/administration/windows-commands/netsh-rpc),
+but it has many limitations:

+- Filter names and descriptions cannot be set.
+- Raw protocol UUIDs and OpNums must be used instead of well-known protocol and operation names.
+- IP address conditions are not supported.
+- Auditing cannot be enabled for blocked operations.

 ### C\#

 The following example shows how RPC filters can be managed by the .NET interop library.

+> [!IMPORTANT]
-Note that the code is only meant to showcase all the possible parameters,
+> This code is only meant to showcase all the possible parameters,
-so the resulting filter is not meaningful at all.
+> so the resulting filter is not meaningful at all.

 ```cs
 using DSInternals.Win32.RpcFilters;